This page will help you to self hosted our project

 You can find the instructions to create a twitter app here: https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api

-is the token of the twitter api.
+TWITTER_APIis the token of the twitter api.

 Certbot Settings: